tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 instead of the 'tahoe':'linkmotime' and 'tahoe':'linkcrtime' keys.
 Starting in Tahoe v1.4.0, the 'linkmotime'/'linkcrtime' keys in the 'tahoe' sub-dict are populated.
-However, prior to Tahoe v1.7beta, a bug caused the 'tahoe' sub-dict to be deleted by webapi requests in which new metadata is specified, and not to be added to existing child links that lack it.
+However, prior to Tahoe v1.7beta, a bug caused the 'tahoe' sub-dict to be deleted by web-API requests in which new metadata is specified, and not to be added to existing child links that lack it.

 From Tahoe v1.7.0 onward, the 'mtime' and 'ctime' fields are no longer